 There’s a reason the word “hangry” was invented.
 Hunger can make anyone cranky — and it can certainly torpedo any diet.15

 At Diet Doctor, we think you should be able to lose weight without going hungry.
-Our new guide provides an in-depth look at hunger.
-It explains why a low-carb or keto diet helps keep hunger under control for most people.
+Check out our guide that provides an in-depth look at hunger, which also explains why a low-carb or keto diet helps control hunger for most people.

 In a nutshell, keeping carbs low limits foods that cause cravings and overeating, while creating a condition — ketosis — that may help you feel full.16 Plus, studies show that protein and high-fiber veggies — foods that star in a low-carb or keto diet — help us feel full for extended periods of time.17